CSM to host teacher education open house

 The Education Pathway at CSM includes credit degrees and noncredit certifications in the areas of teacher education, early childhood development and childcare professional.
 The pathway can lead either to a job upon completion, or to the next step at a four-year school, saving students thousands of dollars in education costs.
 This pathway is a start for anyone who wants to be a childcare provider, a prekindergarten through 12th grade public school teacher.
 These careers are growing fast, and good people are in high demand.

-In addition to attending the upcoming open house, learn more at www.csmd.edu/programs-courses/pathways/public-service-education.
+In addition to attending the open house, learn more about starting your career via CSM’s Education and Public Service Pathway at www.csmd.edu/programs-courses/pathways/public-service-education.